Charles Nordhoff (journalist): Family

 He was the father of Walter Nordhoff (1855-1937), author of The Journey of the Flame, penned under the name "Antonio de Fierro Blanco", and of Evelyn Hunter Nordhoff (ca. 1865–1898), America's first female bookbinder and printmaker.

 He was the grandfather of Charles Bernard Nordhoff, co-author of Mutiny on the Bounty.

 Legacy

-The city of Ojai, California, was named for him originally.
-It was changed due to anti-German sentiment of the World War I era, though the local high school retains his name.

-Nordhoff Street, in the San Fernando Valley of Los Angeles, is named in his honor.
+Nordhoff High School in Ojai, California and Nordhoff Street in the San Fernando Valley of Los Angeles are named in his honor.

-This statement above about anti-German sentiment needs citation from the writer.
-There is no evidence that the name of the city changed from Nordhoff to Ojai due to anti-German sentiment.
-Research in the local newspaper, "The Ojai," revealed nothing regarding this.
-The fact is that the valley was named the Ojai Valley after the Chumash Indian word 'Awha'y meaning moon and it was generally called simply "the Ojai."
-In the Rancho period it was called by the Spanish name Rancho Ojay.
-There is a direct connection between the completion of the Spanish-style transformation of the downtown in the spring of 1917 and the name change.
-Many town promoters, including Edward Drummond Libbey, were in favor of renaming the town because they thought the name was a better, more meaningful fit.
-(References below).

 Works

 His most widely known books are Communistic Societies of The United States, and California for Health, Pleasure and Residence.